UQComputingSociety/website/README.md

 # UQCS Website
+# Its very usefull for us
 The website of The University of Queensland Computing Society.
+Wthis website is best to learn frameworks with newly hand operations

 This site is built on a verison of the [jamstack](https://jamstack.org/) using: